 One adventure travel experience that needs to be on your bucket list is diving with sharks in the Bahamas!

 It’s hard to think of anything more exhilarating than being in the water with these graceful creatures, watching as they circle around and occasionally get just a little bit too close for comfort.

-The Bahamas have a large variety of sharks that call this area home, including tiger sharks, nurse sharks, lemon sharks, hammerheads, and even occasionally great whites.
+The Bahamas have many sharks that call this area home, including tiger sharks, nurse sharks, lemon sharks, hammerheads, and even occasionally great whites.

-There are a number of different ways to go shark diving in the Bahamas.
+There are several different ways to go shark diving in the Bahamas.
 You can do a snorkeling or scuba shark dive tour, where experienced guides will take thrill-seekers out to where they know wild sharks hang out.